fbdtemme/bencode/_sources/usage/view.rst.txt

 Retrieving the alternative type from the :cpp:class:`bview` instance is done using accessor functions.

-Throwing accessor function will throw :cpp:class:`bad_bview_access` when trying to convert a :cpp:class:`bview` to a :cpp:class:`bview` subclass that does not match the bencode data type.
+Throwing accessor function will throw :cpp:class:`bad_bview_access` when trying to convert a :cpp:class:`bview` to an alternative type that does not match the bencode data type.

 * :cpp:func:`const integer_bview& get_integer(const bview&)`
 * :cpp:func:`const string_bview& get_string(const bview&)`